git-ritesh/21-Days-Responsive-CSS-Challenge/Day-12/README.md

 # Day-12 | Getting fancy with navigations

-In this lesson we're gonna learn to create navigations by using flexbox.
+In this lesson we're gonna style the nav and make it better.